Common Stock vs. Preferred Stock

 These differences are the reason that some opt for preferred stock over common stock when given the option.
 However, not all companies issue preferred stock or allow their shareholders the option of choosing between the two types of stock.

-Either type of stock will offer a convertible note to the purchaser.
-This means the purchaser can sell the stock either back to the company or to another individual/company at any time.
+Both types of stock differ from a convertible note, which is a type of debt where the purchaser can sell the stock either back to the company or to another individual/company at any time.

 Here is an article about the differences between common stock and preferred stock.